mriot/feed-to-webhook/README.md

 ## Setup

 > [!IMPORTANT]
-> Made with Python 3.9 to ensure compatibility with most Raspberry Pis.
+> Runs on Python 3.9 to maximize compatibility with most Raspberry Pis.

 - Download this project and run `pip install -r requirements.txt` to install dependencies
 - Edit `config.json` to add your feeds and webhooks